armagheaddon/virtual-router/README.md

 Cyber Project

 # TODO:
-1. WIP - Sniff packets using winDivert
+1. DONE - Sniff packets using PyDivert
-2. Change a computers ip and default gateway - from the same computer
+2. WIP - Change a computers ip and default gateway - from the same computer
 3. Create a RIB table

 4. Send received packets to their destination